shane-kercheval/neural-networks/README.md

 # neural-networks

 - Repository to learn about neural networks.
+- `torchpy` folder contains lightweight python classes that mimic pytorch; meant for learning purposes, not production.
 - `torchcpp` folder contains lightweight C++ that mimic pytorch; meant for learning purposes, not production.
+- `multilayer_perceptron`, `mlp_batch_normalization`, and `cnn` folders contain .ipynb files that run pytorch, torchpy, and numpy versions of MLPs/CNNs on mnist.
+- see `Makefile` for general idea of how to run projects, compile code, etc.
+- Dockerfile/compose used for reproducibility

 # Attribution